csplevuanh/levuanh/index.md

 I'm an incoming Ph.D. student in Computer Science at the University of Virginia, advised by [Prof. Ferdinando Fioretto](https://nandofioretto.github.io/) as part of the **Responsible AI for Science and Engineering (RAISE)** group.
 I'm honored to be fully supported by the UVA Computer Science Scholar Fellowship.
 I hold a B.Sc. in Mathematics from Beloit College.

 My research focuses on **constraint-driven approaches to reliable AI**, especially in multimodal settings.
-I am interested in how geometric, physical, and logical structure can be built into models so that their outputs are more consistent, interpretable, and robust.
+I'm interested in how geometric, physical, and logical structure can be built into models so that their outputs are more consistent, interpretable, and robust.
 More broadly, I think of this as studying how to make modern AI systems reason in ways that better reflect the structure of the real world.

-I am also interested in collaborative and open-sourced AI research, and I’m always happy to connect with others working on related problems.
+I'm also interested in collaborative and open-sourced AI research, and I’m always happy to connect with others working on related problems.

 ## Research Interests